okta/workflows-templates/workflows/new_user_registration/readme.md

 2. Access to an email service.
 In this template, Office 365 Mail is used.
 3. You must configure the Office 365 Mail connector with a connection.
 4. Create an Okta group named "AcmeUsers".
-5. Create an HTTP connector with the Auth for the mock API as none.
+5. Create an API connector with the Auth for the mock API as none.
 The External API calls in this sample are using a mock API.

 ## Setup Steps